Eyre Crowe (painter)

-Eyre Crowe ARA (3 October 1824- 12 December 1910), was a British painter and author, principally of historical art and genre scenes, but with an interest in social realism during the mid to late 19th century.
+Eyre Crowe, ARA (3 October 1824 – 12 December 1910) was an English painter and author who specialised in history painting and genre art.
 His work usually centered around the everyday life's of the poor urban working class during the industrial revolution.
 He was rather progressive for the time, deviating from the idealistic depictions of urban life popular among the public.
 Instead he aimed for social realism in his pieces.
-The 1874 edition of The Art Journal "[un]afraid of reality, and [un]shrinking from scenes that less robust minds would consider vulgar."
-He died on the 12th of December 1910 from Heart failure following a hernia operation.
+The 1874 edition of The Art Journal described him as, "[un]afraid of reality, and [un]shrinking from scenes that less robust minds would consider vulgar."
+He died on 12 December 1910 from heart failure following a hernia operation.
 He is buried in Kensal Green Cemetery, London.

 Family

 Crowe's parents were Margaret Archer and Eyre Evans Crowe.
-He was the eldest of 6 siblings: Joseph Archer (1825), Eugenie Maria (1827), Edward (1829), Amy (1831) and George (1841).
+He was the eldest of six siblings: Joseph Archer (1825), Eugenie Maria (1827), Edward (1829), Amy (1831) and George (1841).
 After Crowe’s mother died in 1853, his father married Jane Frances Milne and had 5 more children.

 Life

 Early life

-Eyre Crowe was born on the 3rd of October 1824 in London.
-He and his family moved to France in 1826 in search of work opportunities where his father got a job working for the Morning Chronicle.
-Through his father’s work, Crowe was introduced to the liberal and artistic circles of both France and Expatriates from a young age.
+Eyre Crowe was born on 3 October 1824 in London.
+He and his family moved to France in 1826 in search of work opportunities, where his father got a job working for the Morning Chronicle.
+Through his father’s work, Crowe was introduced to the liberal and artistic circles of both France and expatriates from a young age.
 In childhood he personally knew William Makepeace Thackeray and the relationship continued long into his adult life.